cohesity/cohesity-ansible-role/docs/examples/demos/sources.md

   This example play should be considered for demo purposes only.
 This play removes and then registers all Physical, VMware, and GenericNAS Protection Sources based on the Ansible Inventory.
 There are no job validations or state checks to ensure that backups are not running.
 If jobs exist for the Source, an error is raised and the play fails.

 #### How It Works
-- The play starts by reading all environments from the Ansible Inventory and removing the corresponding Source(s).
+- The play starts by reading all hosts from the Ansible Inventory and removing the corresponding Source(s).
 - Upon completion of the removal, the endpoint is registered as a new Protection Source.

 > **Notes:**